kuma35/thinking-forth-translate/chapter6.rst

 the first time.
 (The few times you might get away with it aren’t worth the trouble.)

 The word ``.`` (dot) is a prime example.
-Dot is great 99\% of the time, but occasionally it does too much.
-Here’s what it does, in fact (in Forth–83):
+Dot is great 99％ of the time, but occasionally it does too much.
+Here\’s what it does, in fact (in Forth–83):

 .. code-block:: none